gallantries/video-library/docs/events/smorgasbord3/roles.md

 author: hexylena
 ---

+# Smörgånising Roles

-This document provides a brief overview of the various roles
+This document provides a brief overview of the various roles needed before and during the event:

 ## Module Leads